PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

     override val name = "orders"
 }

-// We inject a all Repositories into our service class MyService(val repos: List<Repository>)
+// We inject all Repositories into our service class MyService(val repos: List<Repository>)

 // We define the kontainer blueprint